luiswirth/bsc-thesis/src/matter/mesh.typ

 the properties of the determinant.
 The same behavior is present in abstract simplices, based purely on the ordering of the vertices.
-All permutations of a given set of vertices can be divided into two equivalence classes relative to a reference ordering: even and odd permutations @hatcher:algtop.
+All permutations of a given set of vertices can be divided into two equivalence classes relative to a reference ordering: even and odd permutations.
 We associate simplices with even permutations with positive orientation and those with odd permutations with negative orientation.
-Therefore, every abstract simplex has exactly two orientations, positive and negative, depending on its vertex ordering relative to a reference.
+Therefore, every abstract simplex has exactly two orientations, positive and negative, depending on its vertex ordering relative to a reference. @hatcher:algtop

 We use our canonical sorted representation as the reference ordering.
 We can determine the orientation of any simplex relative to this sorted permutation by